sh1ftx/sh1ftx/README.md

       <li>Security and performance — if it’s not fast, secure, and brutally simple, then it’s just another problem waiting to explode.</li>
     </ul>
   </div>

 </section>

 ---

 ## Playground

-- Code next to metal: Assembly, C, C++, Go — where every cycle importa
+- Code next to metal: Assembly, C, C++, Go — where every cycle matters
 - Machine learning & data forged in raw clarity, not in fluff
 - Linux internals, system-level engineering, introspection of the kernel’s soul
 - Neovim, Bash, Tmux — approach the metal, and it stares back.